 People stay with us for periods that vary from a few days to several months.
 We secure move-on accommodation for as many as possible, in different housing options such as private rented accommodation, supported housing, migrant hosting services and some council accommodation.
 Some are reconnected with their families after rebuilding relationships that had broken down.

-Our guests come from a diverse range of backgrounds and ethnicities, some may have issues with drug and alcohol abuse, some with mental health or physical health conditions.
-The shelter is not able to cater for those with more complex or multiple needs, and these are referred to our partners who are better equipped to support them.
+Our guests come from a diverse range of backgrounds and ethnicities.
+Some may have had historic issues with drug and alcohol abuse, some with mental health or physical health conditions.
+The shelter is not able to cater for those with more complex or multiple needs, and these people referred to our partners who are better equipped to support them.

 You can download our recent Annual Reports from the links below